The Agile Values

 In the second part, we will dive into the Agile principles and see what Gurufix thinks about them.
 But there is more to come.
 At the end of this Agile miniseries, you will have all the tools to decide on whether to implement Agile in your projects and what method to use.

 As you will not want to miss out on the next parts, I suggest you subscribe to my Newsletter so that I can send the next parts directly to your inbox.
+And you will get access to our free downloads too!
 Subscribe now!
-I promise, your email address is safe and you can opt out any time.

 I promise, your email address is safe and you can opt out any time.